-The immediate financial impact of COVID-19 to the Trust has included the cost of covering staff who are self-isolating and waiting for test outcomes and the cost of the additional cleaning and PPE equipment.
+For the year ended 31 August 22, the financial impact of COVID-19 to the Trust has been the cost of covering staff who are self-isolating and the cost of the additional cleaning and PPE equipment.

 Reserves Policy

 Reserves brought over by each school joining the Trust are accounted for in the school's statements.
 Each school is responsible for setting their budget and the management of its reserves.
 There is no pooling of reserves by the MAT.
 In the event that reserves are required to be spent over and above budgeted use, the school, in conjunction with their Local Governing Body, can apply to the Trust to access these funds.